MovementGH/OpenBot-Docs/source/includes/_ui.md

 ### Support Link

 The support link is displayed under your command in detailed information screens, and when your command crashes.
 You can set it to your server or OpenBot's server.
 Wherever you want people to go when your command breaks.

+The support link must be formatted like `https://discordapp.com/invite/abcdef` with abcdef being the invite code.

 ### Version